 New Rebate Increases:

 Water conservation rebates have increased!
 As of April 22, certain rebate amounts for several key programs have doubled, while others have increased significantly.
 These increases are temporary, through December 31, 2014, and certain restrictions apply.
+To download a flyer that summarizes these changes, click here.

 Landscape Conversion Rebate Program.